Greece: Peloponnese – 5 nights

 When to go?

-This is a route that can be enjoyed from April (nb in 2020 – this first year only – from end May) to November, though the summer can be hot even here in the mountains.
-Best time is May/June for the flowers, though you could go in September/October and combine with a break by the warm Mediterranean).
+This is a route that can be enjoyed from April (though avoiding Greek Orthodox Easter) to November, though the summer can be hot even here in the mountains.
+Best time is May/June for the flowers, though you could go in September/October and combine with a break by the warm Mediterranean.

 Day 1 - Arrive in Lagadia